HP-65: Programming

-The HP-65 had a program memory for up to 100 instructions of 6 bits which included subroutine calls and conditional branching based on comparison of x and y registers.
+The HP-65 had a program memory for up to 100 instructions of six bits which included subroutine calls and conditional branching based on comparison of x and y registers.
 Some (but not all) commands entered as multiple keystrokes were stored in a single program memory cell.
 When displaying a program, the key codes were shown without line numbers.

 A program could be saved to mylar-based magnetically coated cards measuring 71 × 9.5 mm, which were fed through the reader by a small electric motor through a worm gear and rubber roller at a speed of 6 cm/s.
 The recording area used only half of the width of the card.
 While reversing the card to store a second program was possible, it was officially discouraged (unlike in later models such as the HP-67) because the other half of the card was touched by the rubber wheel during transport, causing extra abrasion.
 When inserted into an extra slot between the display and the keyboard, the printing on top of the card would correspond to the top row of keys (A - E), which served as shortcuts to the corresponding program entry points.

 Cards could be write-protected by diagonally clipping the top-left corner of the card.
 HP also sold a number of program collections for scientific and engineering applications on sets of prerecorded (and write-protected) cards.

 The HP-65 had an issue/design flaw whereby storage register R9 was corrupted whenever the user (or program) executed trigonometric functions or performed comparison tests; this kind of issue was common in many early calculators, caused by a lack of memory due to cost, power, or size considerations.
 Since the limitation was intended from the beginning and documented in the manual, it is not, strictly speaking, a bug.

 Significant applications

-During the 1975 Apollo-Soyuz Test Project, the HP-65 became the first programmable handheld calculator in outer space.
+During the 1975 Apollo–Soyuz Test Project, the HP-65 became the first programmable handheld calculator in outer space.
 Two HP-65s were carried on board the Apollo spacecraft.
 Calculation of parameters for the several thrusting maneuvers needed to rendezvous with the Soyuz spacecraft was done on the HP-65 and compared with the results calculated by the onboard Apollo Guidance Computer.
 Another program for the HP-65 allowed the crew to compute pointing angles for the spacecraft antenna for aiming at the ATS-6 communications relay satellite.

 In the same year, Mitchell Feigenbaum, using the small HP-65 calculator he had been issued at the Los Alamos National Laboratory, discovered that the ratio of the difference between the values at which successive period-doubling bifurcations occur tends to a constant of around 4.6692...
-This "ratio of convergence" is now known as the first Feigenbaum constant.
+This "ratio of convergence" became known as the first Feigenbaum constant.

+Steve Wozniak

+Steve Wozniak sold his HP scientific calculator to partly fund the first batch of Apple 1 computers.